pioneerspacesim/pioneer-developer-docs/design-document/index.md

   This also means that a network of good underground infrastructure will be important.
 Places to sell illegal goods, hidden pirate and smuggler bases and ports operating in the gray zone.
 And providers who can alter ship ID and hack into law enforcement databases to clear criminal history.
 (But the victims could still remember and go after the player)

+## Visual direction

-- [**Good UI and UX**](./ui_ux.md) for the player to be able to enjoy the all the above with as little friction as it is possible.
+- [**Good UI and UX**](./ui_ux.md) are important for the player to be able to enjoy the all the above with as little friction as it is possible.
 On the other side, the UI and HUD are good places to create visual interest as well.
 The aim is to create an UI that provides what's needed, easy and fun to use, and looks cool still.

   - **Interactive cockpits** are a very good opportunity to provide a more immersive experience, and to add visual character.
 On the other hand it is important that the game is playable properly with only the HUD, mouse and keyboard shortcuts.

 - **[Graphics](./graphics.md)** should strike a good balance between high visual quality and decent performance on a common family computer as much as humanely possible.
 Modern PBR based rendering, the decal workflow and screen space effects can also lighten the workload for asset creators.

-- **The visual language** of the game aims for a believable, but not strictly realistic visuals while providing a distinct and characteristic look and feel for the game.
+- **The visual language** of the game aims for believable, but not strictly realistic visuals while providing a distinct and characteristic look and feel for the game.
 Visuals are a bit more subtle than most popular science fiction.
 The reworked OPLI ships show this approach for example.

   - **[Ships](./ship_design.md)** have certain sets of visible details with consistent shape language and proportions, that show or allude to the problems of spaceflight.
 Such as radiators, RCS thrusters, sensors and so on.
-Most ships also have visible cockpits, even if having one would not be practical in real life.
+Most ships also have visible cockpits or control rooms as a concession to gameplay considerations, even if having one would not be practical in real life.

   - **[Planets](./planets.md)** surfaces are aiming to be procedurally generated and rich in detail up-close.
 Plausible geographic features and texturing and weather effects such as cloud cover or nice ground scatter objects for example would be very important.
 But there should be a balance to it, because this topic alone could be a huge project in itself and there's a point of diminishing returns from a gameplay standpoint.